 Although PBMs indicate they utilize their Pharmacy & Therapeutics (P&T) committees to direct which drugs are placed on formulary, there is concern that many of the drugs are selected or excluded from the formulary based on the discounts and rebates the PBM receives from drug manufacturers (who want to ensure their products are included in the formularies and on certain tiers).

 PBMs and wholesalers are such a dynamic industry that their profits often exceed those of pharmaceutical manufacturers.

 Follow the Money!

 Consider how a single prescription can hypothetically be counted as revenue by different participants in the drug distribution and reimbursement system:

-- A manufacturer sells a pallet of a drug to a wholesaler – the manufacturer reports the net revenue from the sale on its income statement
+- A manufacturer sells a pallet of a drug to a wholesaler – the manufacturer reports the net revenue from the sale on its income statement.

-- The wholesaler sells a case of the drug to a pharmacy – the wholesaler reports the net revenue from the sale on its income statement
+- The wholesaler sells a case of the drug to a pharmacy – the wholesaler reports the net revenue from the sale on its income statement.

-- The pharmacy dispenses a prescription for this drug to a patient – the pharmacy is reimbursed via a combination of the patient’s copayment and reimbursement from PBM – the pharmacy reports the revenue from the prescription on its income statement
+- The pharmacy dispenses a prescription for this drug to a patient – the pharmacy is reimbursed via a combination of the patient’s copayment and reimbursement from PBM – the pharmacy reports the revenue from the prescription on its income statement.

-- The PBM reports the reimbursement paid to the pharmacy as “Network Revenue” on its income statement
+- The PBM reports the reimbursement paid to the pharmacy as “Network Revenue” on its income statement.

 The flow of money is illustrated in the article Follow the Dollar: The U.S. Pharmacy Distribution and Reimbursement System.
 In the video below, MBGH illustrates how money flows in health care and drug channels and the role of middlemen.